 The Clemson Story Creative Inquiry Project

 During the 2015-16 academic year, a team of 13 undergraduate students conducted research for the Clemson University Story Project.
 Their work ranged from documenting all of the Clemson University trustees and their political affiliations to detailing the stories of African American women at Clemson.
-Learn more about their research by clicking the link below.

 "The African American Experience at Clemson" Honors English Project